aspose-barcode/Aspose.BarCode-Documentation/python-net/developer-guide/generation-specifics/postal-barcodes/_index.md

 <p align="center"><img src="postalpostnetbarcode.png"></p>

 ## **Specific Properties of Two-State Barcode Generation**
-The ***Aspose.BarCode*** library has several specificities in the way of working with two-state postal barcodes.
+The ***Aspose.BarCode for Python via .NET*** library has several specificities in the way of working with two-state postal barcodes.
 They are associated with handling invalid barcode text and changing bar length.
 These special cases are outlined further.

 ### **Handling Invalid Barcode Text Exception**
 When invalid barcode text is passed to the *code_text* property (in the case of *Postnet* and *Planet*, this means entering any characters besides numerical digits), the default approach implemented in class [*BarcodeGenerator*](/barcode/python-net/api-reference/aspose.barcode.generation/barcodegenerator/) implies the necessity to filter out erroneous symbols that do not comply with the specification and then to generate a barcode image encoding suitable characters only.
 If developers need to establish special controls for such situations, they can request throwing an exception upon entering invalid characters using the *code_text* property.
 In this case, it is necessary to initialize the *throw_exception_when_code_text_incorrect* property of class [*BarcodeParameters*](/barcode/python-net/api-reference/aspose.barcode.generation/barcodeparameters/) with the *True* value.